ERS provides information on food store sales and sales growth, the share of food sales by retail segment, and industry structure.

 Download chart data in Excel format

 Sales by the 20 largest food retailers totaled $515.3 billion in 2016, accounting for 66.6 percent of U.S. grocery store sales, up from 42.2 percent in 1996.
 Market shares held by the largest 4, 8, and 20 supermarket and supercenter retailers decreased slightly after the Great Recession.
 Since 2012, the longer-term trend of an increasing concentration of sales among the Nation's largest grocery retailers has resumed.
-This trend held true for the top 4 and top 8 grocery store chains, although the ratio for the top 20 fell slightly in 2016, declining 0.2 percent.
+This trend continued for the top 4 and top 8 grocery store chains, although the ratio for the top 20 fell slightly in 2016, declining 0.2 percent.

 A contributing factor to these increases over the past decade has been the steady growth of Walmart supercenters.
 Their food and nonfood grocery sales amounted to an estimated $136.2 billion in 2016, making it the largest U.S. retailer of grocery products.
 In comparison, second-place Kroger—the largest traditional grocery retailer—had sales of $96.9 billion in 2016.
 Nevertheless, Kroger has been a major player in mergers-and-acquisitions activity, acquiring retailers such as Harris Teeter and Roundy's in the last few years.
 Meanwhile, aggregate grocery store sales rose 2.2 percent in 2016, a slightly smaller increase than the 2.3-percent rise recorded in 2015.
 This increase continued the trend of annual gains in grocery store sales after a recession-induced decline in 2009.